Accelerated Learning with Linear Temporal Logic using Differentiable Simulation: Introduction

 \section{Introduction}

 The growing demand for artificial intelligence (AI) systems to operate in a wide range of environments underscores the need for systems that can learn through interaction with their environments, without relying on human intervention.
 Reinforcement learning (RL) has emerged as a powerful tool for training controllers to perform effectively in uncertain settings with intricate, high-dimensional, and nonlinear dynamics.
-Recent advances in RL have enabled attainment of high-performance controllers in a variety of applications \cite{kober2013reinforcement}, such as robotic arm control \cite{levine2016end}, hand manipulation \cite{andrychowicz2020learning}, legged locomotion \cite{hwangbo2019learning, lee2020learning}, navigation in crowded spaces \cite{chen2017socially}, and robot-assisted surgery \cite{yu2021reinforcement}.
-Despite the promising results in controlled environments, deploying learned controllers in real-world systems --where malfunctioning can be costly or hazardous-- requires not only high performance but also strict compliance with formally specified safety and reliability requirements.
+Despite the promising results in controlled environments, deploying learned controllers in real-world systems--where malfunctioning can be costly or hazardous--requires not only high performance but also strict compliance with formally specified safety and reliability requirements.
 Therefore, ensuring that learned controllers meet these critical specifications is essential to fully realize the potential of AI systems in real-world applications.
-Safety in learning is often modeled with constrained Markov decision processes (MDPs) \cite{garcia2015comprehensive, chow2018lyapunov, stooke2020responsive, ding2021provably, liu2022robot}, where the accumulated cost must be within a budget.
+Safety in learning is often modeled with constrained Markov decision processes (MDPs) (e.g. \cite{ding2021provably}), where the accumulated cost must be within a budget.
 However, additive cost functions may not reflect real-world safety, as assigning meaningful costs to harms is challenging.
-Alternative approaches define safety by avoiding unsafe states or actions \cite{berkenkamp2017safe-b41, fisac2019general-ecf, cheng2019end-to-end-34c, ltjens2019safe-ce4, fisac2019bridging-611, thananjeyan2020recovery-d7e, li2020robust-25b, zanon2020safe-d0a, srinivasan2020synthesis-d02, choi2020reinforcement-ecb, fan2020distributed-f9c, qin2021learning-458, zhao2021model-free-9b5, dawson2023safe-ffa, paternain2023safe-36c}, which is simpler than designing cost functions.
+Alternative approaches define safety by avoiding unsafe states or actions (e.g. \cite{ qin2021learning-458}), which is simpler than designing cost functions.
 However, this may result in overly conservative policies and could not capture complex trajectory-level requirements.